aiomisc

 loop.run_until_complete(main())

-This code declares an asynchronous main()
+This code declares an asynchronous main() function that exits after

 3 seconds.
 It would seem nothing interesting, but the whole point is in

-the entrypoint
+the entrypoint.

-do, it would seem not so much, it creates an
+What does the entrypoint do, it would seem not so much, it creates an

 event-loop and transfers control to the user.
 However, under the hood, the